Thursday, April 30, 2009 at 8:32 AM

 So, what’s the point of this Obama-centric summit?

 Well, there is something to be said for welcoming the first black president of the United States to our shores with open arms.
-But frankly, I do not think we should expect much more than style and symbolism from Obama’s presidency.
+But frankly, we shouldn’t expect much more than style and symbolism from Obama’s presidency.

 Ironically, I suspect that history will judge George W. Bush a far more helpful president to CARICOM countries – in terms of foreign aid and economic policies – than either Bill Clinton or Barack Obama….